 Skip to main content

-The five definitive steps towards creating an effective team charter
+The SIX definitive steps towards creating an effective team charter

 You’re in a never-ending meeting.
 Other team members are monopolising the airtime.
 No one’s making any decisions, and you can feel the frustration building.
 Your team could use a charter.